JeffreySarnoff/AngleBetweenVectors.jl/README.md

 # AngleBetweenVectors.jl

+#### When computing the arc separating two cartesian vectors, this is robustly stable; others are not.

 ----

-#### Copyright ©2018 by Jeffrey Sarnoff.
-####  This work is released under The MIT License.
+#### Copyright ©2018 by Jeffrey Sarnoff. &nbsp;&nbsp; This work is released under The MIT License.

-When computing the arc separating two cartesian vectors, this is robustly stable where other functions are not.

 -----